Stabilization policy

 In macroeconomics, a stabilization policy is a package or set of measures introduced to stabilize a financial system or economy.
 The term can refer to policies in two distinct sets of circumstances: business cycle stabilization or credit cycle stabilization.
 In either case, it is a form of discretionary policy.

 Business cycle stabilization

-“Stabilization” can refer to correcting the normal behavior of the business cycle, thus enhancing economic stability.
-In this case, the term generally refers to demand management by monetary and fiscal policy to reduce normal fluctuations and output, sometimes referred to as "keeping the economy on an even keel."
+"Stabilization" can refer to correcting the normal behavior of the business cycle, thus enhancing economic stability.
+In this case, the term generally refers to demand management by monetary and fiscal policy to reduce normal fluctuations and output, sometimes referred to as "keeping the economy on an even keel".

 The policy changes in these circumstances are usually countercyclical, compensating for the predicted changes in employment and output, to increase short-run and medium run welfare.

 Crisis stabilization

 The term can also refer to measures taken to resolve a specific economic crisis, for instance, an exchange-rate crisis or stock market crash, in order to prevent the economy developing recession or inflation.

 The package is usually initiated either by a government or central bank, or by either or both of these institutions acting in concert with international institutions such as the International Monetary Fund (IMF) or the World Bank.
 Depending on the goals to be achieved, it involves some combination of restrictive fiscal measures (to reduce government borrowing) and monetary tightening (to support the currency).

-Recent examples of such packages include Argentina's re-scheduling of its international obligations (where central banks and leading international banks re-scheduled Argentina's debt so as to allow it to avoid total default), and IMF interventions in South East Asia (at the end of the 1990s) when several Asian economies encountered financial turbulence.
+Recent examples of such packages include Argentina's rescheduling of its international obligations (where central banks and leading international banks rescheduled Argentina's debt so as to allow it to avoid total default), and IMF interventions in South East Asia (at the end of the 1990s) when several Asian economies encountered financial turbulence.
 See examples: